ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 To prevent this, let's use the sensors of the robot to detect the obstacles and avoid them.

-9 Updating package.xml and my_robot_webots.urdf
+9 Updating package.xml and my_robot.urdf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's modify these two files to enable the sensors.